Our free 12-week study groups are open to residents of Northern California.

 Study groups are an opportunity for us to look deeply and personally at the forces that shape us and our societies.
 By examining how we have internalized that which we are working to change, we can work with awareness as we build more inclusive systems.

 - Capitalism and the Framework of a Solidarity Economy

 - Colonialism and Community

-- The Ecology of Group Dynamics
+- The Ecology of Group Dynamics and collaborative decision making

 Each section of study is built on the intersecting frameworks of Personal, Interpersonal, Institutional, Structural.
 That boils down to: What is the situation?
 How am I involved?
 How can I engage differently?
 And how am I interacting with the bigger picture?
 This multi-dimensional approach unites our theoretical understanding of social justice with our grassroots work and our personal relationships.

 Our study groups are presented in a “flipped-classroom” format, with relevant and engaging coursework preceding each meeting.
 Meetings will focus on participants’ lived experience, while the coursework will focus on concepts and analysis.

 We discuss essays, papers, zines, podcasts, and videos to gain a better understanding of how Cooperation Humboldt sees a path to make the world a better place with your help.
 It’s meant to be fun and to stretch your perspective on a variety of topics.
 We would love to have you join an upcoming group to pursue this path of study.

 Questions?
 Email us at: CoopHumEd@gmail.com.

 Please enjoy these selections from our Study Group Curriculum: